Suns rally from 22 points down to beat Mavericks 107-105

 AP Sports Writer

-“I got double-teamed, so I made the right play,” Booker said grinning.
-“I trust my teammates, I trust everybody out there.
-It’s something we’ve scouted and we’ve schemed.
-Teams are going to throw different defenses at me.”

-Booker finished with a team-high 28 points.
-Lee scored all of his 11 points in the fourth quarter.
+PHOENIX (AP) — Devin Booker scored 28 points, Damion Lee made a go-ahead baseline jumper with 9.7 seconds left and the Phoenix Suns overcame a 22-point deficit to beat the Dallas Mavericks 107-105 on Wednesday night in the season opener for both teams.

-Lee — who signed with the Suns in the offseason after four seasons with Golden State — hit three important 3-pointers in the fourth, but saved the best for the final seconds.
+Lee — who signed with the Suns in the offseason after four seasons with Golden State — hit the contested 10-foot jumper, capping a big fourth quarter that included a pair of 3-pointers.

-“Ball was in my hands, just go make a play,” Lee said.
-“I know people are giving me the credit with the game-winning shot, but this was a total team effort.”

 Dallas star Luka Doncic missed a long 3-pointer at the buzzer.